deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt5-fifth-year.md

 contact.

 She stopped chewing, and frowned at him as she swallowed.
-"What are you driving at, Baseball?
+"What are you driving at, BASEBALL?
 Don't dance around, put it out there."

 "…Have you found somebody else?"